 If your vehicle becomes stuck in mud, sand, or snow, it can often be moved by a rocking motion.
 Turn your steering wheel right and left to clear the area around the front wheels.
 Then shift back and forth between RE-VERSE and DRIVE.
-Usually, the least accelerator pedal pressure to maintain the rocking motion without spinning the wheels is most effective.
+Using minimal accelerator pedal pressure to maintain the rocking motion, without spinning the wheels, is most effective.

-NOTE: Turn OFF the Electronic Stability Program (ESP) - if equipped, or Traction Control System (TCS) - if equipped before rocking the vehicle.
-Refer to "Electronic Stability Program" or "Traction Control System" in Section 5.
+NOTE: Turn off the Electronic Stability Program (ESP) - if equipped, or Traction Control System (TCS) - if equipped before rocking the vehicle.
+Refer to "Electronic Brake Control" in "Starting and Operating" for further information.

-• When "rocking" a stuck vehicle by moving between 1st and REVERSE, do not spin the wheels faster than 15 mph (24 km/h), or drivetrain damage may result.

-• Racing the engine or spinning the wheels too fast may lead to transmission overheating and failure.
+- When "rocking" a stuck vehicle by moving between 1st and REVERSE, do not spin the wheels faster than 15 mph (24 km/h), or drivetrain damage may result. - Revving the engine or spinning the wheels too fast may lead to transmission overheating and failure.
 It can also damage the tires.
-Do not spin the wheels above 35 mph (55 km/h).
+Do not spin the wheels above 30 mph (48 km/h) while in gear (no transmission shifting occurring).

 Fast spinning tires can be dangerous.
-Forces generated by excessive wheel speeds may cause tire damage or failure.
+Forces generated by excessive wheel speeds may cause damage, or even failure, of the axle and tires.
 A tire could explode and injure someone.
-Do not spin your vehicle's wheels faster than 35 mph (55 km/h) when you are stuck, and don't let anyone near a spinning wheel, no matter what the speed.
+Do not spin your vehicle's wheels faster than 30 mph (48 km/h) or for longer than 30 seconds continuously without stopping when you are stuck and do not let anyone near a spinning wheel, no matter what the speed.